 This year, Colorado voters will be faced with several key issues that are at the center of our economy and will influence the future of our state.
 Be sure to stay tuned to this page since we will keep updating it with new information.

-New setback initiatives are being pushed by a vocal, irresponsible, extreme minority trying to force their reckless agenda on Coloradans.
-If this sounds familiar, it’s because we saw the same thing in 2018.
-By submitting these new setback ballot initiatives, their supporters are ignoring the 1,371,284 Coloradans that voted ‘no’ and defeated Proposition 112.
+Initiative 174 is a new setback initiative being pushed by vocal, irresponsible, extreme fringe groups trying to force their reckless agenda on Coloradans.
+If this sounds familiar, it’s because we saw the same measure in 2018.
+By submitting these new setback ballot initiatives, their supporters are ignoring the 1,371,284 Coloradans who voted ‘no’ and defeated Proposition 112.

 “[Oil and natural gas] leases resulted in approximately $1 billion earned for trust beneficiaries — Colorado schoolchildren — in the past decade.”

 If Initiative 174 succeeds, communities across Colorado will lose.